Protect Head Start!

 South Dakota Governor Larry Rhoden vetoed House Bill 1132, which would have increased the income threshold for the state’s child care assistance program for child care workers.
 The bill received bipartisan support in the House and Senate, but faced strong opposition from the state's Department of Social Services.

-New Mexico’s Senate Bill 175 was signed into law.
+’s Senate Bill 175 was signed into law.
 The bill amended the state’s Child Care Facility Revolving Loan Fund, and is backed by $10 million in this year’s budget to support loans for childcare facilities in areas of need.

-Montana will eye a couple of bills (HB 456 and HB 457) aimed at expanding the state’s Bright Beginnings scholarship program by slashing income eligibility thresholds and ensuring child care workers automatically qualify for the program.
+will eye a couple of bills (HB 456 and HB 457) aimed at expanding the state’s Bright Beginnings scholarship program by slashing income eligibility thresholds and ensuring child care workers automatically qualify for the program.
 The bills appear to have early bipartisan support.

-Tennessee governor Bill Lee has voiced his support for expanding childcare licensing exemptions for various types of programs.
+governor Bill Lee has voiced his support for expanding childcare licensing exemptions for various types of programs.
 The proposal would attempt to balance child safety with the state’s need for “tens of thousands of new daycare spots across rural and urban Tennessee.”

 New Jersey governor Phil Murphy announced a cross-agency effort to align preschool and child care square footage requirements to a single standard.
 This effort would enhance the state’s mixed delivery preschool model by potentially enabling thousands of classrooms in child care centers to be used as state-funded preschools.